-Samples of raw water, treated water and points in the distribution system are tested bi-weekly for coli forms and E.Coli.
+Samples of raw water, treated water and points in the distribution system are tested bi-weekly for coliforms and E.Coli.
 The results of these tests are shown in the table below:

-BACETERIOLOGICAL MONITORING AND REPORTING Regulatory Requirement PWS Performance Number of row/incoming water complex 26 26 Number of raw/incoming water samples 26 26 Number of treated water samples 26 26 Number of distribution water samples (2 sampling locations) 26 26 Frequency of testing Bi-weekly 100% Total coli form present in water samples 0 TC per 100 mL 100% E.coli present in water samples 0 EC per 100 mL 100% COMMENTS: The Town of The Pas Water System has met all the regulatory requirements for 2010.
+BACETERIOLOGICAL MONITORING AND REPORTING Regulatory Requirement PWS Performance Number of raw/incoming water samples 26 Number of treated water samples 26 26 Number of distribution water samples (2 sampling locations) 26 26 Frequency of testing Bi-weekly 100% Total coli form present in water samples 0 TC per 100 mL 100% E.coli present in water samples 0 EC per 100 mL 100% COMMENTS: The public water system has met the bacteriological sampling requirements for 2012.